anira-project/anira/docs/sphinx/web-api/custom_audio_worklets.rst

 Custom Audio Worklets
 =====================

-The default worklet that ships with anira-web handles the common case: one streamable tensor, single audio I/O, default ``maxBufferSize``.
+The default worklet that ships with Anira Web handles the common case: one streamable tensor, single audio I/O, default ``maxBufferSize``.
 As soon as your model wants something more — multiple tensors, a different processing buffer size, ``AudioParam`` integration, or a JS-side